 Global Refugee Resettlement: Background and Selected Issues

-During the past decade, the global number of refugees (including asylum-seekers—those who have applied for refugee status but whose claim has not yet been definitively evaluated) tripled to over 46 million people worldwide.
+During the past decade, the global number of refugees (including asylum-seekers—those who have applied for refugee status but whose claim has not yet been definitively evaluated) more than doubled to over 45 million people worldwide.
 Congress funds and oversees U.S. humanitarian assistance to refugees, and some Members have demonstrated an ongoing interest in the policies and practices that govern refugee resettlement at the global and domestic levels.

 Global Displacement and Resettlement